lungben/Curves.jl/README.md

 4. Combine the results of both interpolations and create a new Curve object for the result.

 Technically, this package is based on [Interpolations.jl](https://github.com/JuliaMath/Interpolations.jl).

-Linear, Quadratic and Cubic Spline interpolation is supported by [Interpolations.jl](https://github.com/JuliaMath/Interpolations.jl).
 Support of log-interpolation on both axis is added by this package.

 `Curve` objects are defined to be immutable, thus every operation creates a new `Curve` object as output.